In this case, we can treat stars as points in 3D space, then finding the distance between them becomes a simple matter of 3D trigonometry.

 279.2345833 deg +38.7836111 deg

-Performing the distance computation using the given data:
+Performing the distance computations for the given data (Angles expressed in degrees):

 DISTANCE BETWEEN THE STARS SIRIUS AND VEGA